ChesterHuey1/CSE-135-Website/README.md

 The browser now has a compressed version that is uncompressed later on instead of downloading all the text

 Was not able to change the server header name.
 I tried to use a reverse proxy to catch the server but wasn't able to visually change it.
 I tried to edit a couple of the config files to point or change but I believe that apache intentionally tries to limit this.

+HW 2:
+I chose GoatCounter because tracks visits without using  cookies or annoying pop-ups.
+It is extremely lightweight, keeping the site fast instead of having heavy code.
+It also has a super simple dashboard that tells me about all the details that are useful.